 Record Retention.
 The Credit Union may retain electronic copies of all disclosures required to be retained.
-An accurate electronic copy will satisfy the requirements that the "original" disclosure or other record be retained, provided the electronic disclosure or other record is accessible by all persons legally entitled to access, for the period of time required by applicable law, "in a form that is capable of being accurately reproduced for later reference, whether by transmission, printing, or otherwise.
-The Credit Union will follow their record retention policies for applicable timeframes.
+An accurate electronic copy will satisfy the requirements that the "original" disclosure or other record be retained, provided the electronic disclosure or other record is accessible by all persons legally entitled to access, for the period of time required by applicable law, "in a form that is capable of being accurately reproduced for later reference, whether by transmission, printing, or otherwise”.
+The Credit Union will follow its record retention policies for applicable timeframes.